hiveot/hub.capnp/docs/README-TD.md

 The provided example shows an HTTP POST to write a property.

-In WoST an important constraint is that form operations that define HTTP operations on the Thing device are prohibited.
-Things don't run servers and can therefore not respond to HTTP commands.
+In WoST an important constraint is that operations that interact with the Thing use the MQTT protocol and topic of the Hub message bus as Things can only interact via the message bus.

-What is possible however is a form describing a MQTT topic on the Hub message bus, on which the device publishes or subscribes.
-Also allowed are forms that describe additional help information that is provided via an external http server.
+Forms can use other protocols to describe interaction with external services.
+For example, to read Thing property values, a form can define the https protocol to access a directory service that collects the latest value by listening on the message bus.
+This is the approach taken by the WoST directory service.
+In this example, the directory service can augment the TD of the thing to include a form for the readproperties operation including its own endpoint.

-This is tbd as the whole idea of forms and how they should be used is kinda murky.
+This use of forms is still subject to changes in the future.
+Specifically, the use of a generic top level form that can be applied to properties, events and actions is needed but not defined at the time of writing.

 ### SecuritySchema 'scheme' (1)

 In WoST all authentication and authorization is handled by the Hub.
 Therefore, the security scheme section only applies to Hub services and does not apply to WoST Things.
+Things have a 'NoSecurityScheme' as they cannot be directly interacted with.

 # REST APIs

 WoST compliant Things do not implement servers.
 All interaction takes place via WoST Hub services and message bus.
-Therefore this section only applies to Hub services that provide a web API.
-For example, the Directory Service and Provisioning Service provide web API's.
+Therefore, this section only applies to Hub services that provide a web API.
+For example, the Directory Service and Provisioning Service provide web REST API's.

 Hub services that implement a REST API follows the approach as described in Mozilla's Web Thing REST API](https://iot.mozilla.org/wot/#web-thing-rest-api).